Riggstadt/Photodiode_Amplifier/WORKFLOW.md

 # INTRODUCTION
 This document covers the proper method of selecting compensation capacitors for the implementation of functional Photodiode Transimpedance Amplifiers.
 ## A short note on compensation
 The basic circuit of a transimpedance amplifier is centered around an operational amplifier, with a feedback network consisting of a singular high-valued, high precision resistor.
 This circuit, however, suffers from stability issues related to the inherent capacitance of the photodiode.
 Together with the feedback resistor, this input capacitance forms a zero in the transfer function of the Noise Gain.
-If left uncompensated, the Rate of Closure at the intersection between the Noie Gain and the Loop Gain will be 40dB / decade, insuring ony a marginal stability.
+If left uncompensated, the Rate of Closure at the intersection between the Noie Gain and the Loop Gain will be 40dB / decade, ensuring ony a marginal stability.

 To achieve better performance, compensation is mandatory.
 A feedback capacitor is added across the gain resistor, thereby introducing a pole in the Noise Gain transfer function.
 This pole cancels out the 20dB/dec rise of the Noise Gain, introducing a stable plateau of 0dB/dec.
 As such, at the gain-crossing frequency, the ROC resolves to 20dB / decade, proper stability is achieved.